 Since my normal routine with the Z7 is photographing here locally in the Los Angeles area, I wanted to explore how the Z7 performed as a primary camera for traveling.
+I also like Nikon Z6 which is the best full frame mirrorless camera by Nikon.

 Spoiler alert...it didn’t disappoint.